ros2/design/articles/183_ros2_threat_model.md

     * AWS CloudWatch data is accessible from public AWS API endpoints, if credentials are available for the corresponding AWS account.
-    * AWS CloudWatch can be credentials can allow attackers to access other cloud ressources depending on how the account has been configured.
+    * AWS CloudWatch can be credentials can allow attackers to access other cloud resources depending on how the account has been configured.
   * Secret Management
     * DDS / ROS Topics
       * If SROS is enabled, private keys are stored on the local filesystem.